trustwallet/trust-ray/README.md

 ## Endpoints

-* **GET /transactions** - Retrieves all transactions limited to max 50.
+* **GET /transactions** - Retrieves all transactions limited to max 500.
 Query parameters:
     * address: Filters transactions for the given address
     * limit: Used for pagination.
-A value between 1 and 50 (default: 10).
+A value between 1 and 500 (default: 50).
     * page: Used for pagination.
 * **GET /transactions/:hash** - Retrieves a single transaction given by its hash.
 * **GET /tokens** - Not yet implemented.
+    * address: Filters tokens for the given address
+    * limit: Used for pagination.
+A value between 1 and 500 (default: 50).
+    * page: Used for pagination.

 ## Deploy on Heroku
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)